W4RH4WK/MinimalFileManager/README.md

 ### Installation (no `web` directory)

-If your setup does not support pointing the entry point to a sub folder, copy all files from `web` into the project's root directory.
+If your setup does not support pointing the entry point to a sub folder, move all files from `web` into the project's root directory.

     $ mv web/* .    # moves all normal files
     $ mv web/.* .   # moves all hidden files
     $ rmdir web     # only deletes web when it's empty

-The `.htaccess` file should keep all folder hidden except `assets`.
+The `.htaccess` file should keep all folders hidden except `assets`.

 Last but not least we need to change the path inside `index.php`